 Ask Questions Before and During the Game

-Nick Nanavati had a great post about this on his blog last year, and it’s still relevant.
+Nick Nanavati had a great post about this on his blog a few years ago, and it’s still relevant.
 And remember, you’re playing against a person!
-Ask them during the questions (but don’t be rude), and get clarification on anything you’re unsure about.
-And as we said earlier, sort out any logistics agreements before the game.
+Ask them questions (but don’t be rude – there’s a point where asking questions turns into pestering or sounds like you don’t trust them to play fairly), and get clarification on anything you’re unsure about.
+And, as we said earlier, sort out any logistics agreements before the game.

 Understanding this relationship is important because misassignment of roles will often cause a player to lose the game.
-You may have a brutal squad of Khorne Berserkers aimed at charging the opponent, but they’re going first and their Genestealers can run across the board and wipe your Berserkers out without losing a single model on T1 if you position your Berserkers for an early charge.
+You may have a brutal squad of Vanguard Veterans aimed at charging the opponent, but if they’re going first and your Vanguard Veterans are standing on the line in the open they may well just blast them off the table.
 Your aggressive melee army can’t afford to lose its best fighters that early, and so needs to hang back and play defensively.
-Similarly, your main strategy may be shooting but that Tau army is castling up and picking you off with longer-range guns.
+Similarly, your main strategy may be shooting, but that Tau army is castling up and picking you off with longer-range guns (bear with us here and assume Tau aren’t utterly awful).
 You need to push forward aggressively and capture objectives while they’re locked in place.
 To succeed, you need to understand that sometimes you’ll be the aggressor and other times you’ll be the defender, and understand what your army’s plan for each situation is.